numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

      however they should disclose this to the Steering Council, and indicate whether long-term support is conditional on their employment or contractor status for the support tiers that include releasing wheels to PyPI.

      *Rationale: releasing wheels to PyPI is a long-term commitment by the project as a whole, see the backwards compatibility section below.*

-2. CI support with native runners for the platform is strongly preferred.
+2. CI support for the platform is required, preferably with native runners.
    Free is best, however decisions on paid CI are up to the Steering Council.
    Emulation for running the test suite (e.g., under QEMU) or self-hosted buildbots are slower and less reliable, hence not preferred.